ntblab/neuropipe-support/doc/tutorial_intro/tutorial.rst

 This quick introduction walks you through the structure of neuropipe, what you need to know in order to use it, and how to set it up for the study of your choice.
 After reading this introduction, you can then use the more advanced tutorials to learn several types of analyses:

-  -a within-subjects analysis on one subject, repeating that analysis for a second subject, and then running a group analysis across both of these subjects
+ - a within-subjects analysis on one subject, repeating that analysis for a second subject, and then running a group analysis across both of these subjects
-  -a within-subjects analysis on two subjects, where a within-subject higher-level analysis needs to be completed before running a group analysis
+ - a within-subjects analysis on two subjects, where a within-subject higher-level analysis needs to be completed before running a group analysis
-  -an FIR analysis for one subject, with a within-subject higher-level analysis -an roi analysis for one subject
+ - an FIR analysis for one subject, with a within-subject higher-level analysis
+ - a regions of interest (ROI) analysis for one subject

 Prerequisites